MSigDB Collections: Details and Acknowledgments

 To cite your use of the collection, and for further information, please refer to Liberzon A, Birger C, Thorvaldsdóttir H, Ghandi M, Mesirov JP, Tamayo P. The Molecular Signatures Database (MSigDB) hallmark gene set collection.
 Cell Syst.
 2015 Dec 23;1(6):417-425.

-We first capture relevant microarray datasets published in the immunology literature that have raw data deposited to Gene Expression Omnibus (GEO).
-For each published study, the relevant comparisons are identified (e.g. WT vs. KO; pre- vs. post-treatment etc.) and brief, biologically meaningful descriptions are created.
-All data is processed and normalized the same way to identify the gene sets, which correspond to the top or bottom genes (FDR < 0.25 or maximum of 200 genes) ranked by mutual information for each assigned comparison.
+We first captured relevant microarray datasets published in the immunology literature that have raw data deposited to Gene Expression Omnibus (GEO).
+For each published study, the relevant comparisons were identified (e.g. WT vs. KO; pre- vs. post-treatment etc.) and brief, biologically meaningful descriptions were created.
+All data was processed and normalized the same way to identify the gene sets, which correspond to the top or bottom genes (FDR < 0.02 or maximum of 200 genes) ranked by mutual information for each assigned comparison.

 The immunologic signatures collection was generated as part of our collaboration with the Haining Lab at Dana-Farber Cancer Institute and the Human Immunology Project Consortium (HIPC).
 To cite your use of the collection, and for further information, please refer to Godec J, Tan Y, Liberzon A, Tamayo P, Bhattacharya S, Butte A, Mesirov JP, Haining WN, Compendium of Immune Signatures Identifies Conserved and Species-Specific Biology in Response to Inflammation, 2016, Immunity 44(1), 194-206.